Browse and download Basic Field allocations and funding change explanations for multiple years.

-The table below provides three years of data for each service area, including allocation, poverty population, and share of the U.S. poverty population as used in the allocation formula.
+The table below provides five years of data for each service area, including allocation, poverty population, and share of the U.S. poverty population as used in the allocation formula.
 The table also displays the change in each of these from the prior year and an explanation for changes in grant amount.

 Scroll the table horizontally to see more columns.
 Filter the table using the dropdown menus below and/or the Search box.
 Sort the table by clicking on a column title.
 Download the (filtered) table by clicking on the "Excel" or "CSV" button.
 And see more data using the buttons below the table.

 The explanation associated with each letter in the Funding Change Code column is available below the table. "--" indicates data that are not available or not applicable.

 1 Funding Poverty Estimates: Poverty estimates are not used in allocations to Native American service areas and are not displayed here.
 See Poverty Population Sources by Fiscal Year for the U.S. Census Bureau data used in Agricultural Worker and Basic Field General grant calculations.
 Note that the poverty estimates shown here are after any adjustments made in step 6a of the process.